ocaml/v2.ocaml.org/site/learn/success.md

 helping us quickly adapt to changing market conditions.

 Jane Street has been contributing open-source libraries back to the wider community for many years, including Core, our alternative standard library, Async, a cooperative concurrency library, and several syntax extensions like binprot and sexplib.
 All of these can be found at <http://janestreet.github.io>.
 All in, we've open-sourced more than 200k lines of code.

 ## The Unison File Synchronizer
 [<img src='/img/unison-thumb.jpg'
-style='float: left; margin-right: 10px'
+style='clear: left; margin-right: 10px'
 alt='Screenshot'  title='Screenshot of Unison&#39;s main window' />](/img/unison.png)

 [Unison](http://www.cis.upenn.edu/%7Ebcpierce/unison/) is a popular